UnnaturalScientist/cmp3103_amr_19-20/README.md

 https://github.com/StevenShiChina/books

 You may know The Construct (Tutorials for ROS).
-There channel is great if you have not see it...
+The channel is great if you have not see it...

 https://www.youtube.com/channel/UCt6Lag-vv25fTX3e11mVY1Q